-Of course, it all depends on how much you really want to achieve that goal or dream, as just wanting something is not enough, and you need to put in the effort and have the needed willpower behind it.
+Of course, it all depends on how much you really want to achieve that goal or dream, as just wanting something is not enough, and you need to put in the effort and have the required willpower behind it.
 Will Smith said it best when he played Chris in the movie “The Pursuit of Happyness” in the scene when Chris was playing basketball with his son, and he was trying at first to push his son to stop wasting time playing ball and that he will never be good at it, then when his son got upset, Chris realized that he was not doing his son any good by putting him down.
-So he backtracked and said, “you got a dream, you got to protect it, people can’t do something themselves, they want to tell you can’t get it.
+So he backtracked and said, “You got a dream, you got to protect it; people can’t do something themselves, they want to tell you can’t get it.
 You want something, go get it, period.”

 There are many sources and books on how to have self-discipline and how to adapt to this mindset, so you can commit to your goals and objectives and achieve them.
 Think of self-discipline as a muscle that gets in shape with time, so don’t sweat over trying to master it today, but be sure that it will get in shape with consistent effort and time.
 I will share with you some of my personal recommendations to develop your self-discipline

 - Have an Accountability Friend.
-Arrange a call with a friend and ask them to act as your timekeeper following up on your progress to keep you on track, and vice versa, so you also act as their timekeeper, following up on their performance.
+Arrange a call with a friend and ask them to act as your timekeeper, following up on your progress to keep you on track, and vice versa, so you also act as their timekeeper, following up on their performance.
 This will help you to push each other forward.